 TGbn editor: please add the following paragraphs as shown below. (#3650, 2491, 2471, 3952)

 The objective of coordinated beamforming (Co-BF) is to allow more efficient medium usage by enabling concurrent transmissions of two APs with multiple transmit chains to each AP’s associated STAs while minimizing interference to OBSS STAs by using the CSI of the channels between each AP and the recipient STAs of the other AP of the Co-BF transmission.
 The number of participating APs in a Co-BF transmission shall be 2.
 The maximum number of spatial streams for each recipient STA of the Co-BF transmission shall be 2.
 The sounding procedure needed for obtaining the CSI for performing the Co-BF transmission is described in 37.12 (UHR Co-BF sounding operation).

+(#3650, 2491, 2471, 3952) When a non-AP STA that supports Co-BF operation (re)associates with an AP, the Co-BF operation is disabled by default.
+A UHR non-AP STA that supports Co-BF operation and that intends to enable or disable Co-BF operation shall follow the rules on how often such requests may be sent as defined in this subclause and the procedure defined in 37.27 (Procedure for operating mode and parameter updates).
+The associated AP shall accept the request and follow the procedure defined in 37.27 (Procedure for operating mode and parameter updates).

-(#3650, 2491, 2471, 3952) 37.13.2.2 Coordinated spatial reuse
+37.13.2.2 Coordinated spatial reuse

 37.13.2.2.1 General